rhenry7/shleepy_mobile_react-native/README.md

 # Introduction:

-_"Shleepy"_ is a mobile sleep aid application that utilizes Firebase, React Native, TypeScript, Redux Toolkit, and React Native Navigation to deliver an optimal user experience.
-The app uses Firebase for authentication and database storage, while also incorporating two sound libraries: React Native Track Player and Expo AV.
+_"Shleepy"_ is a mobile sleep aid application that utilizes Firebase, React Native, TypeScript, and Redux.
+Track sleep, journal, meditate and use white noise audio mixing.

+The app uses Firebase for authentication and database storage.
 The app is built with Expo and offers four main features: authentication, a dream journal where users can log their dreams each day, a mixer that plays multiple tracks of ambient noise with volume control, allowing the user to create their own audio landscape, and a sound library with React Native Navigation that allows users to pick the ideal sound for their comfort.

 # Features: